Network security

 Reduce hardware and software costs

 Remote Desktops allow businesses to reduce their spending on network hardware.
-Organizations can connect workers via remote desktop sharing and minimize the need for separate workstations.
+Organizations can connect workers via remote computer sharing and minimize the need for separate workstations.

 Minimal local storage